 Defining Diminished Value

 What is diminished value?
 This newly coined term is most often applied to the reduction in value of a car or truck after collision damages have been repaired.
 Regardless of how well the repairs were done, used car buyers would rather purchase an automobile with no accident history, thereby making the previously repaired vehicle worth less than its counterpart.
 The St. Lucie Appraisal Company prepares automobile diminished value reports in all 50 states and, in our experience, we’ve learned that there are wildly varying opinions about what fair compensation consists of.
 With the advent of vehicle history reports such as Carfax and Autocheck, it is now possible for us to view almost everything that has taken place during a car’s lifetime.
 The definition of diminished value has taken on an even great significance since car owners began filing diminished value claims against the insurance companies of at-fault drivers.
 These are known as third-party claims.
 Insurers are obligated to consider payment of these claims under the property damage portion of their insured’s policy which states that they must restore the victim’s car to its pre-accident value.
 This includes not only making sure that adequate compensation is provided for quality repairs, it also covers the inherent diminished value that is part and parcel of the car now having a “bad Carfax.”
+In Georgia, consumers can file auto diminished value claims against their own insurance companies.
 It is seldom an easy task to obtain a fair settlement from insurance companies but our job is to help our clients navigate these treacherous waters.
 Diminished Value is a relatively recent development in the world of insurance claims so, as far as the State Farms, Geicos, Allstates and Farmers of the world, the less you know about it, the better.
 It is what we are doing at St. Lucie Appraisal – defining diminished value.

 WE DON’T USE FORMULAS, ALGORITHMS, AD COMPARISONS OR OTHER SHORT CUTS